SikhoSwart/TravelWebsite/README.md

 ![image](https://github.com/SikhoSwart/TravelWebsite/assets/129541577/4c9504db-2eca-4693-b4a4-76a12ec40958)

 ### Usage
-This website is for travellers looking for an effiicent travel agency in the pocket.
+This website is for travellers looking for an effiicent travel agency, right in their pockets.

 ### This website does not require installation🚫, it is only accessable online.